Brunswick Zebras Football Club: Club break off and re-establishment (1997–present)

 Following dismissal from the national league, the club was allowed to return to the state league system's first tier league for a second time.
 It was at this time however that the club had developed dissension among its members, that resulted in the club being split into three groups.
-The 'Brunswick' group that contained the original Australian Business Number remained based at Sumner park, a tenancy that continues as of 2019.
+The 'Brunswick' group that contained the original Australian Business Number remained based at Sumner park, a tenancy that continues today.
 The 'Juventus' group would merge with fellow Italian backed clubs Box Hill, Bulleen, and Clayton to create 'Bulleen Inter Kings', taking with it the license to compete in the premier league for the 1997 season.
 The third group, referred to as the 'Zebras' group would merge with Italian backed Thomastown Devils to become 'Thomastown Zebras', to also compete in the premier league.
 In 2000, the two clubs would re-merge to create the 'Bulleen Zebras', and later the Moreland Zebras in 2009.
 Both Moreland and Whittlesea Ranges, now both playing in the National Premier Leagues Victoria 2, Victoria's second tier of state soccer, disputedly claim a lineage to the Brunswick Zebras Football Club and all of its achievements prior to the unfortunate events of 1996.

 In 2003, under then president John Lewis, the club formed its first ever senior women's team.
 Coached by Paul Connolly, the team entered the Victorian state league division 3 north-west conference.
 In 2006, the club won its first senior women's premiership, with Connolly's team winning the division 3 north-west title ahead of second-placed Whittlesea Stallions.
 The team was promoted to division 2 north-west for the 2007 season.

 In 2007, after a ten-year hiatus, the senior men's team were granted a license to compete in state tier seven league, then known as 'Provisional League Division 3' in the North-West conference.
 In 2008, the club renamed itself for a fifth time to its present name of 'Brunswick Zebras Football Club' and updated its emblem.

 The 2011 season saw the club and the senior men win its first premiership in twenty years, finishing first in the seventh tier state league.
 With the club seeing itself as 'a sports club with a social purpose', the 2016 season saw the club have 500 registered players, 200 of which were female.

 In 2019, one of the club's women's senior teams finished first in the state tier four league northern conference.
 It was the club's second senior women's premiership.
 As of 2019, the club is headed by politician Carlo Carli.

 In 2021, the club announced that it was changing its name for a fifth time to 'Brunswick Juventus Junior Football Club'.
 Along with the name change, the club publicised a new logo which included the historic Zebra, in recognition of the name used from 1994 to 2020.
 It has since been reverted to Brunswick Zebras.